microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 # Thank you

 Thanks for your interest in improving Web Chat.
 We invest heavily in engineering excellence to reduce our workloads and enable us to move faster.
-To start the development, please familiar yourself with the development process and these automation tools.
+To start the development, please familiarize yourself with the development process and these automation tools.

 > If you need to build this project for customization purposes, we strongly advise you to refer to our [samples](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples).
 If you cannot find any samples that fulfill your customization needs and you don't know how to do that, please [send your dream to us](https://github.com/microsoft/BotFramework-WebChat/issues/).
 >